Table of Contents

 Speak to your dentist about a dental sealant.
 That will prevent the bacteria/acid film from forming around your teeth.

-There is another option, but it might be severe depending on the severity of your condition.
+There is another option, but it might be severe, depending on the severity of your condition.
 You could always have corrective surgery to fix misaligned or overlapping teeth.

 At AstaDent Clinic Turkey, we have highly skilled Dentists in the Dental treatments field.
-In addition to the experienced medical crew and the clinic is equipped with advanced technologies.
+In addition to the experienced medical crew, the clinic is equipped with advanced technologies.
 Click here to get an appointment for a free consultation.

 4. Malnutrition